EIDA/find-net-board/README.md

 ### Step by step (ideal for development purposes)

-Follow the steps below from within project folder to locally install the application:
+Follow the steps below from within the project folder to locally install the application:

 - Install dependencies (recommended way using [Poetry](https://python-poetry.org/)):
   ```bash